 "My year as a Chevening-Oxford Australia Scholar began what came to be a very full and fulfilling time at Oxford.
-After the BCL I undertook the MPhil in Law, writing on the relationship between international law and diplomacy in international dispute settlement - a topic I continued for my DPhiI.
-Between 2003 and 2006 I worked as the Assistant Dean of Brasenose College and in 2005-2006 I taught international law to undergraduate Oxford students and to diplomats on the Oxford University Foreign Service Programme.
-I also worked as an Assistant Editor, then Editor, of the Oxford University Commonwealth Law Journal, and was involved for four years in Oxford Pro Bono Publico.
-In 2006 I moved to Canberra to work in the Office of International Law in the federal Attorney-General's Department, working primarily on international humanitarian law, international human rights law, and general international law.
-I then worked as a Legal Adviser for the International Committee of the Red Cross in Geneva.
+After the BCL I undertook the MPhil in Law, writing on the relationship between international law and diplomacy in international dispute settlement - a topic I continued for my DPhil.
+After Oxford I moved to Canberra to work in the Office of International Law in the federal Attorney-General's Department.
+I then worked as a Legal Adviser for the International Committee of the Red Cross in Geneva from 2012-2017, before returning to Australia to work in my own international law firm and consultancy, Lexbridge Lawyers - the first of its kind in the Asia Pacific region.
 The knowledge and experience I gained at Oxford has proven extremely valuable.
-I will always be immensely appreciative of the many opportunities that the Chevening Oxford-Australia Scholarship provided."
+I will always be immensely appreciative of the many opportunities that the Chevening Oxford- Australia Scholarship provided."